1500+ Families Helped

 Setting goals and objectives for the intervention is a critical step in ensuring its success.
 The goals should be specific, measurable, achievable, relevant, and time-bound (or SMART).
 For example, the goal of an addiction intervention may be to help the individual stop using the substance or behavior, seek treatment, and start their journey to recovery.

 Selecting the intervention strategy is another critical aspect of planning the intervention.
-There are several different types of addiction interventions, including:
+There are several different types of interventions, including:

 The Johnson Model: This model involves a structured and confrontational approach, where family and friends confront the individual about their addiction and encourage them to seek treatment.